MiloRoberts/barrier-down/README.md

 #### Getting Start
 - Register an account.
-- Find a game in the Games page and click "I want to study this."
+- Choose at least one game to study in the Settings page.
-- Make alterations to your word list in the My Account page as needed.
+- Add and Remove individual words as needed.

 #### Flashcard program
 - Go to the Flashcard page.
-- Select one or more games that you've chosen to study.
+- Select games from your game list to study for this session.
 - Click "flip flashcard" to reveal the flashcard's backside.
 - Click "hard" to make the flashcard appear sooner or "easy" for later.
 - Click "view kanji" to see details about kanji appearing on the flashcard.